-Quick Start - Wlan
+uick Start - Wlan

-i may enable/disable Wian, change the Wian SSID and Authentication type in this page. k NEXT to continue.
+You may enable/disable Wlan, change the Wlan SSID and Authentication type in this page.
+Click NEXT to continue.

-Access Point : Activated Deactivated
+Access Point: Activated Deactivated

 SSID: TP-LINK_012345

 Broadcast SSID:

-Authentication Type : WPA-PSKWPA2-PSK 💌
+Authentication Type : Disabled

-Encryption : TKIP/AES 💌

-Pre-Shared Key : (8~63 ASCII characters or 64 hexadecimal characters)

 BACK NEXT EXIT

-☞ Note:
+✓ Note:

 If the Access Point is activated, the wireless function will be available even without the external antenna because of an additional printed antenna.
-To adopt the wireless security protection measures, please refer to 4.3.3 Wireless.
+To adopt the wireless security protection measures, please refer to section 4.3.3.